Vital Basics of Answered Prayer

 People who praise always have more effective prayer lives than people who petition God with the same prayer over and over and over.
 (2Chronicles 20:1-25; Acts 16:16-31)

-Pray to the Father in Jesus' Name.
-Discipline yourself to walk in the two kinds of forgiveness that Jesus taught.
 Thank the Father for the answer before you see it, in place of praying the same prayer over and over.
 That's what it means to believe you receive when you pray.
 That's what the Bible means when it tells us to walk by faith, not by sight.
 (2Corinthians 5:7)

 These are the Vital Basics to Answered Prayer.
-Use them.
-They'll get the job done!

 Be Blessed ...
 John and Barbara Hamel